Urban Green Lab

 - Connect: We connect people with experts and services that make a meaningful difference.

 Urban Green Lab enjoys a flexible work-life balance and all staff are responsible for managing their own schedules during the week.
-Staff are expected to spend reasonable time with the team at our Marathon Village office.
+Staff are expected to spend reasonable time with the team at our Marathon Village office and partners in the community.
 However, until stay-at-home measures are lifted due to COVID-19, staff are working remotely, with most meetings and events over Zoom.
 Reasonable accommodations may be made for individuals with disabilities.
 The employee is regularly required to sit, stand, walk, talk, listen and feel, reach hands above the shoulder, occasionally stoop or crouch, and lift or move items weighing 10-25 pounds.

 Urban Green Lab is fully committed to Equal Employment Opportunity and to attracting, retaining, developing, and promoting the most qualified employees without regard to their race, color, religion, sexual orientation, gender identity or expression, national origin, age, physical or mental disability, citizenship status, veteran status, or any other characteristic prohibited by state or local law.
 Urban Green Lab welcomes applicants from a diversity of backgrounds, experiences, abilities, and ideas.